PetalLifeStyle/petallifestyle/content/posts/fun-websites-unusual-websites-that’ll-make-you-say-‘why-didn’t-i-know-about-this-’/index.md

 ---
-title: "Fun Websites: Unusual Websites That’ll Make You Say, ‘Why Didn’t I Know About This?’"
+title: "10 Fun Websites to Visit When You’re Bored (Unusual & Addictive)’"
 date: 2025-07-03T01:57:00.000Z
-description: 10 Fun websites to spend your time
+description: Discover 10 fun and unusual websites that are perfect for boredom, stress relief, and curious minds.
+These hidden internet gems are weird, relaxing, and surprisingly addictive!
 categories: cool-websites
 tags:
   - FunWebsites